-Whilst it is permissible to attempt to control grey squirrels by trapping, provided this is done in a humane manner.
-Further details are given below, for most gardeners it is impractical and so not recommended and attempting control by trapping will result in animals suffering.
+Whilst it is permissible to attempt to control grey squirrels by trapping, provided this is done in a 'humane manner'.
+Further details are given below, for most gardeners it is impractical and so not recommended as attempting control by trapping will result in animals suffering.
 As with other methods this rarely gives more than short term reduction in numbers.
 Shooting is rarely feasible in gardens for legal and safety reasons.

 More squirrels are likely to move in to occupy the vacated territory, so a garden is unlikely to be squirrel-free for long.

 The grey squirrel originates from North America and was introduced into Britain during the 19th century.
 It is now found throughout most of Britain and has largely replaced the native red squirrel (Sciurus vulgaris).
 The decline of the red squirrel has been mostly caused by habitat changes and endemic diseases.
 The presence of the more competitive grey squirrel then hampers population recovery of the red squirrel.
 Increasing numbers of pine marten in the UK appears to be benefiting the red squirrel population as new research indicates they predate more on grey squirrels than red.
 However this control may be limted as the pine martens avoid urban areas, preferring a forest envirnoment.